-A wooden spatula or plastic spoon may be used to remove moisturiser from jar, to prevent contamination.
+- A wooden spatula or plastic spoon may be used to remove moisturiser from the jar, to prevent contamination.

 A bath is prepared for your child with lukewarm water and a small amount of bath oil.
 Your child is given a bath and then is gently patted dry.
 Bathing should be once a day to minimise the skin drying out.